Drive sales on autopilot with ecommerce-focused featuresSee Features

-Beginning with UTM parameters, we start a series of articles about web analytic tools which are crucial for successful online marketing strategy implementation.
+Beginning with UTM parameters, we’ll look at web analytic tools which are crucial for successful ecommerce marketing strategy implementation.

 This tool was launched a decade ago and had already proved itself in big players’ strategies.
 But you don’t have to be big to use the UTM parameters and I will show you why.